ttnny/DevNote/java/thread-safety.md

-### Visibility
+## Visibility

-JVM or compiler can perform vrious optimizations to our code, a consumer thread may not see changes in a variable.
+JVM or compiler can perform vrious optimizations to the code, a consumer thread may not see changes in a variable.

 ```java
 private static int sCount = 0;